November 17, 2011

-As expected, the mini-bus appropriations bill has drawn criticism from interest groups that want to maintain or enhance specific budgets.
-Clear winners and losers emerged from the fray after Congress passed a bipartisan “mini-bus” appropriations bill Thursday which covers five key government agencies.
-The final product delivers blows to financial regulation, agricultural programs, the Census bureau, and state and local law enforcement.
+A bi-partian “mini-bus” appropriations bill, which covers five key government agencies and could be voted on in the House later today, delivers blows to financial regulation, agricultural programs, the Census bureau, and state and local law enforcement.
 At the same time, it preserves or boosts spending for food safety and nutrition programs, scientific research, and the Federal Aviation Administration.

-The agencies targeted for budget cuts are crying foul.
-The Commodities Futures Trading Commission, for instance, will swallow a near one-third cut relative to what the Obama administration requested.
+As expected, the mini-bus appropriations bill has drawn criticism from interest groups that support the agencies targeted for budget cuts.
+The Commodities Futures Trading Commission, for instance, is being asked to swallow a near one-third cut relative to what the Obama administration requested.
 The agency, charged with safeguarding investors in their futures and commodities trades, had a fiscal 2011 budget of about $170 million which President Obama wanted to hike to $308 billion to help implement parts of the Dodd-Frank financial overhaul legislation.

-CFTC officials and Wall Street reform advocates say the $35 million increase to $205 million for the CFTC is grossly inadequate to carry out the job of writing new rules for over-the-counter derivatives, as well as probing deceptive practices at investment firms such as MF Global Holdings.
+CFTC officials and Wall Street reform advocates say the $35 million increase to $205 million for the CFTCis grossly inadequate to carry out the job of writing new rules for over-the-counter derivatives, as well as probing deceptive practices at investment firms such as MF Global Holdings.
 “The Dodd-Frank Act assigned massive new markets to CFTC oversight, leading to a 600 percent increase in the size of the CFTC’s supervisory responsibilities,” said Lisa Donner, executive director of Americans for Financial Reform.
 “The funding level just advanced by the Conference Committee would barely allow the CFTC to expand its current oversight resources and would not permit the agency to implement its new responsibilities.”

 Bart Chilton, a Democratic CFTC commissioner, told Reuters and POLITICO earlier this week that restraining the agency’s resources in the outlined format would squash its ability to police Wall Street.